Jump to: Central | North | South | East | West

 Follow on Instagram: @allegrarestaurant

-Tomos Parry's Shoreditch restaurant's second coming at Climpson's is now a permanent fixture.
+This is the alfresco-only second helping of Tomos Parry's restaurant.
 There's a massive marquee over the whole area, making it suitable for dining out in whatever the weather.
-Enjoy dishes like roasted game rice and Bloody Marys.
+Dishes include roasted chicken rice, grilled steaks, flatbreads and more.

 Rainproof?
 Yes, completely